Classical calculation of radiative decay rates of hydrogenic Stark states: Abstract

 \section{Abstract}

 The Kepler-Coulomb problem is solved in parabolic coordinates and the Larmor radiation problem is analyzed to complement a previous study performed for the usual representation in spherical polar coordinates.
+The problem is then extended to include a weak electric field and a solution in terms of action-angle variables is provided.
 A comparison with quantum spontaneous decay rates shows that for azimuthal quantum number $m=0$ states only transitions to nearby $n-\Delta n$ principal quantum number states are described properly by the Wentzel-Kramers-Brillouin quantized classical motions, but that for $m>0$ reasonable results emerge for many values of $\Delta n$.
 A simple approximate expression for the lifetime of $m \ne 0$ states emerges from the semi-classical analysis.